This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ice: Ice helps decrease swelling, pain, and redness.
 Ice is best started after surgery and used for 24 to 48 hours afterwards.
 Put crushed ice in a plastic bag and cover it with a towel.
 Place this on your incisions for 15 to 20 minutes every hour as long as you need it.
 Do not sleep on the ice pack because you may get frostbite.

 - Clean: You may have thin strips of tape on your incisions.
 Keep them clean and dry, except when you are bathing.
 Let them fall off by themselves.
 Do not pull them off.
-Ask family, friends, or your home caregiver to help you carefully wash your incisions with soap and water.
-Ask your primary healthcare provider or orthopedic surgeon for more information on how often you should clean your wound.
+Ask family, friends, or your home healthcare provider to help you carefully wash your incisions with soap and water.
+Ask your healthcare provider or orthopedic surgeon for more information on how often you should clean your wound.

 Bathing with stitches:

 Ask when you can bathe.
-Do not let your stitches get wet unless your primary healthcare provider says it is okay.
+Do not let your stitches get wet unless your healthcare provider says it is okay.
 Gently wash the part of your body that has the stitches.
 Do not rub the stitches to dry your skin.
 Pat the area gently with a towel.
 When the area is dry, put on a clean, new bandage as directed.
 A shower chair in the shower or tub may make bathing easier for you.
 A rubber mat on the floor of your shower or bathtub may also keep you from falling while bathing.

 Avoid activities that involve heavy lifting, pulling, and pushing.
 Do not lift anything over your head.
 Do not twist or bend at the waist.
 You may also need to limit other body movements.
-Ask your primary healthcare provider when you can start doing your normal activities.
+Ask your healthcare provider when you can start doing your normal activities.

 - Resting: You may feel like resting more after surgery.
 Slowly start to do more each day.
 Rest when you feel it is needed.
 Do not lie on your stomach.
 Limit the times you walk up and down stairs to once a day for 1 to 2 weeks if possible.
 Your physical therapist may give you specific instructions on sleeping and sitting positions.

 - Driving: Ask when you may drive again.
-Do not take a car trip even as a passenger until your primary healthcare provider says it is okay.
+Do not take a car trip even as a passenger until your healthcare provider says it is okay.

-Contact your primary healthcare provider orthopedic surgeon if:
+Contact your healthcare provider orthopedic surgeon if: